 Find Cheap Health Insurance Quotes in Your Area

 Health insurance in the United States is available through many different providers.
 The cheapest option is to enroll in the federal Medicaid program, but eligibility will depend on the state you live in.
 For most people, the best deal on individual health insurance can be found through your state marketplace.
 Here you can search and compare for affordable health insurance policies from multiple companies to find the best plan available.

 If you are not eligible for Medicaid, cheap health insurance with full medical benefits can be purchased through state health insurance marketplaces.
 Full benefits mean that these health insurance plans will provide comprehensive coverage for all 10 of the essential health benefits required to be covered under the Affordable Care Act.
 The essential health benefits include:

 The cheapest health insurance policy is not always the plan with the lowest premiums.
-Instead, the most affordable option is the policy that provides the right amount of health insurance coverage — depending on your medical needs and health — at the best rate.
+Instead, the most affordable option is the policy that provides the right amount of health insurance coverage — depending on your medical needs and health — at your best rate.

 We compared individual health insurance plans offered on all state health insurance marketplaces to identify the lowest-cost option at each level of coverage.
 A marketplace policy is available if you currently do not receive coverage through an employer or federal government.